carpentries-incubator/genome-mining/_episodes/04-bigscape.md

 ~~~
 {: .output}

-To keep order in you directories move your `bigscape/` directory to `genome_mining/`:
+To keep ordered your directories, move your `bigscape/` directory to `genome_mining/`:
 ~~~
 $ mv bigscape/ ../
 ~~~
 {: .language-bash}

-And let's make a new folder called `scripts/` in our `gm-workshop/`directory to save our little script:
+And make a new folder called `scripts/` in the `gm-workshop/`directory to save our little script:
 ~~~
 $ mkdir ~/gm_workshop/scripts
 $ mv change-names.sh ~/gm_workshop/scripts/